Brazil detains band, club owners after deadly nightclub fire

 "Why the regulations?
 Why pay taxes?
 What is the government doing?" read a banner carried by university students who had lost friends in the fire.

-The tragedy comes as Brazil prepares to host the 2014 World Cup football tournament and 2016 Olympics, putting its safety standards and emergency response capabilities in the international spotlight.
+The tragedy comes as Brazil prepares to host the 2014 World Cup soccer tournament and 2016 Olympics, putting its safety standards and emergency response capabilities in the international spotlight.

 President Dilma Rousseff, who cut short a visit to Chile to fly to the scene of the disaster on Sunday, called for a minute of silence before addressing a meeting of newly elected mayors in the capital, Brasilia.